Sub-cycle Nanotip Field Emission of Electrons Driven by Air Plasma Generated THz Pulses

 Solving for \( E_0 \), the peak electric field, we get:

-Using a time-domain trace obtained from air biased coherent detection (ABCD), the envelope of the field is obtained through a Hilbert transform and the integral is evaluated numerically, such that \( \int_T f^2(t) \, dt \) = 0.073~ps.
-Plugging this into Eq. \ref{eq:field}, along with our measured values of \( \Gamma_x = 380 \)~µm, \( \Gamma_y = 345 \)~µm and measured pulse energy \( U = 186 \)~nJ, we estimate a peak electric field of $\approx800$~kV/cm.
-This field, when applied to our nanotip, would be expected to yield electron bunches of approximately $10^7$~e$^-$/pulse with peak energies exceeding 6~keV, motivating the experiment presented here.
+Using a time-domain trace obtained from air biased coherent detection (ABCD), the envelope of the field is obtained through a Hilbert transform, yielding \( \int_T f^2(t) \, dt = 0.13 \pm 0.01~\text{ps} \).
+ABCD is preferred for this measurement as it avoids material-dependent limitations of electro-optic crystals, such as frequency-dependent phase mismatch, dispersion, and multiple reflections within the crystal, which can lead to temporal smearing and distortions in EOS \cite{Jepsen2011}.
+The uncertainty in the time integral of the pulse envelope, \( \int_T f^2(t) \, dt \), was determined by comparing the measured temporal pulse duration to that of a transform-limited Gaussian pulse, which gives a bandwidth-limited duration of \( 0.12~\text{ps} \).
+We measured the pulse energy as \( U = 186~\text{nJ} \) using a calibrated power meter, which introduces a \( \pm 4\% \) uncertainty, corresponding to \( \pm 7~\text{nJ} \).
+Using these values, the peak electric field was calculated to be \(\approx 600~\text{kV/cm} \), with lower bound and upper bounds of \( 400\) and \( 900~\text{kV/cm} \), accounting for uncertainty.
+These fields, when applied to our nanotip, would be expected to yield electron bunches of approximately $10^7$~e$^-$/pulse with peak energies exceeding 6~keV, motivating the experiment presented here.

 Following these initial measurements, unexpected changes were observed in the relative timing of the probe and THz pulses during the optimization of the EO signal and crystal scanning.
 This suggests the presence of several pulses arriving staggered in time, likely due to different emission times in the plasma or different path lengths traveled by each point-emitter in the plasma filament.
-This timing behavior has been fully described in a recent paper.\cite{paulino2024spatiotemporal} Here further evidence of this effect is described and its impact on our observed electron emission.
+This timing behavior has been fully described in a recent paper.\cite{paulino2024spatiotemporal} Here, further evidence of this effect is described and its impact on our observed electron emission.
 Most importantly to our electron emission experiments, this observation indicates that the field strength provided using the time-averaged Poynting vector above may be significantly overestimated, since the power meter cannot distinguish between a single large pulse or several smaller ones being focused to the optical axis at different points in time and space.
 As electron emission is an excellent probe of the quasi-static peak THz field, our data will serve as another method of field strength characterization with which to compare these estimates.

 In our electron emission experiments, the nanotip position was scanned along the z-axis, revealing an extended, filament like focus, as shown in Fig. \ref{fig:Z_cuts} (a).
 This observation follows our expectation of a Bessel-Gauss beam described elsewhere.\cite{Klarskov2013} In this figure the data is interpolated, with a total of 243 points for an average of 35 grid values per cross-section.
 During this scan a maximum of 1.5x$10^5$ electrons per pulse were measured via the replenishment current at the base, though at other times during the experiment as many as 2x$10^5$ were observed.
 In Fig. \ref{fig:Z_cuts} (b), an electron emission line segment across X is shown, with Gaussian and Lorentzian fits superimposed.
 The data is better described by a Lorentzian distribution, consistent with previous observations of air-plasma beam waists.\cite{Klarskov2013}